-During the planning for the construction of the terraced gardens on Mount Carmel in the 1980s, extensive research was conducted and discussions were held with the Water Commission, Mekorot and some of the best Israeli consultants and academics in the fields of horticulture, irrigation and water resource management.
-The conclusions were fully implemented in the detailed planning of the garden plantings as well as the infrastructure systems so that the project would be based on sound ecological principles and incorporate the most advanced technology.
-Since completion of this project, we have been updating our practices and extending the use of advanced technology to other parts of the gardens.
+During the planning for the construction of the terraced Gardens on Mount Carmel in the 1980s, extensive research was conducted and discussions were held with the Water Commission, Mekorot, and some of the best Israeli consultants and academics in the fields of horticulture, irrigation, and water resource management.
+The conclusions were fully implemented in the detailed planning of the Garden plantings as well as the infrastructure systems so that the project would be based on sound ecological principles and incorporate the most advanced technology.
+Since the completion of this project, we have been updating our practices and extending the use of advanced technology to other parts of the Gardens.

-The Bahá’í gardens in both Haifa and ‘Akko are designed according to a hierarchical principle involving intensive treatment of relatively small areas at the heart of the site, where a colorful effect is achieved with small but strategically placed beds of seasonal flowers, complimented with eye-catching cactus gardens.
-The intensively treated areas are surrounded by informal plantings featuring drought-tolerant species such as echium, rosemary and oleander, as well as yucca, almond, olive, cypress and pine trees.
+The Bahá’í Gardens in both Haifa and ‘Akko are designed according to a hierarchical principle involving intensive treatment of relatively small areas at the heart of the site, where a colorful effect is achieved with small but strategically placed beds of seasonal flowers, complemented with eye-catching cactus Gardens.
+The intensively treated areas are surrounded by informal plantings featuring drought-tolerant species such as echium, rosemary, and oleander, as well as yucca, almond, olive, cypress, and pine trees.
 Once established, these plantings require minimal maintenance and very little water.
-They, in turn, blend into areas which are kept in a natural state to host populations of birds, insects and animals that will help maintain the ecological balance of the site.
+They, in turn, blend into areas that are kept in a natural state to host populations of birds, insects, and animals that will help maintain the ecological balance of the site.